 A. Curricular, Research, and Programmatic Needs

 The primary purpose of the public health collection of the MSU Libraries is to support the research, teaching, and information needs of students and faculty in the interdisciplinary Master’s Program in Public Health, as well as the Department of Epidemiology and Biostatistics.
 The level of support is mostly through the Masters level for MPH students, with support at the PhD and postdoctoral levels for Epidemiology and Biostatistics.
 (The public health program also offers one class for undergraduates, HM 101, or Introduction to Public Health.
 This course is supported by the public health collection as well).
 Materials related to toxicology are also purchased as part of this collection, and the level of support in this subject area is at the PhD and postdoctoral levels, for programs in the Department of Pharmacology and Toxicology.
-The collection will also be supporting the Master’s program in Healthcare Management which will begin in the Broad College of Business in 2019.

 Additionally, the public health collection supports students and faculty from related fields and programs, including the College of Agriculture and Natural Resources (particularly those programs related to environmental studies), the College of Human Medicine, the College of Nursing, the College of Osteopathic Medicine, and the College of Veterinary Medicine.
-Parts of the public health collection are also used by undergraduates, graduate students, and faculty/staff from allied health and other disciplines.
+Parts of the public health collection are also used by undergraduates, graduate students, and faculty/staff from allied health and the humanities.

 B. History of the Collection, Existing Strengths and Emphasis